 The Title IX Coordinator will forward copies of the Title IX Coordinator’s written investigation report; the above-listed materials; and any additional evidence relevant to the matter to the members of the Discrimination Grievance Committee at least five (5) days prior to the hearing.

 At any time within five (5) days prior to the date of the formal hearing, the Chairperson of the University Discrimination Grievance Committee may call a pre-hearing conference.
-Topics discussed at a pre-hearing conference may include, but are not limited to: (a) whether the evidence presented is complete; (b) whether additional investigation is required; (c) whether additional witness should be called; and (d) time limits and order of presentation of evidence at the hearing.
+Topics discussed at a pre-hearing conference may include, but are not limited to (a) whether the evidence presented is complete; (b) whether additional investigation is required; (c) whether additional witnesses should be called, and (d) time limits and order of presentation of evidence at the hearing.
 At the request of any party, the Committee Chairperson will conduct separate meetings with the appellant and the appellee for purposes of the pre-hearing conference.

-With concurrence of a majority of the University Discrimination Grievance Committee, the Chair may decide to set aside the hearing date for any period up to ten (10) days for additional investigation, or to obtain additional witnesses or evidence.
+With the concurrence of a majority of the University Discrimination Grievance Committee, the Chair may decide to set aside the hearing date for any period of up to ten (10) days for additional investigation or to obtain additional witnesses or evidence.

 The Chair of the University Discrimination Grievance Committee will conduct the hearing.
 The hearing will be a non-adversarial proceeding, and strict rules of evidence will not be applied.
 However, the Chair of the Committee may limit or refuse to allow evidence or testimony that is not reasonably related to a determination of whether a violation of the policy occurred.

 The hearing will be conducted to assure fairness and accuracy in fact-finding.
 The parties and witnesses will address the members of the Committee rather than each other.
 The Chair will be the final arbiter of all matters of procedure.
 All hearings are closed to the public.